fili2b/2Ddoc-checking/README.md

 ## Purpose

-This repository contains a Java code that allows you to verify a 2D-doc.
+This repository contains a Java code that allows you to verify the integrity of a 2D-doc.

-## Contents of the repository

-There are 2 folders :
-- images folder : contains 2D-doc images that have been verified by the code
-- src : contains the source code

 ## Usage